mistydemeo/cue2ccd/README.md

 -----

 Using cue2ccd is straightforward: just run `cue2ccd path_to_your_disc.cue`.
 It will produce the `.img`, `.ccd` and `.sub` files you need in the same directory as your original image, ready for use.
+If you prefer the generated files to be placed in a separate directory, you can specify the output path with the `--output-path` option.

 Limitations
 -----------